“Most careers turn into sales jobs when you get senior enough…”

 PPC.
 It looked hard, so I avoided it.
 Almost nobody professes to be an expert in both SEO and PPC – there are almost no agencies in the market doing both equally well.
 It’s a huge opportunity.

 If you were to publish your autobiography in 20 years time, what would it be titled?

 I have no idea.
 But I always loved, via Patrick Kindlon, “Dude did some stuff.
 I’d listen to dude.”

 What is the one thing you want to be remembered for from your career, and why?

 I had a really strong backlink profile.

-Thank you, Stephen, for this insight into your inspiring career!
+Thank you, Stephen, for this insight into your inspiring career journey to co-founding Rise at Seven!
 I love your point that most careers turn into sales role the more senior you get.
 Whichever way you look at it, as digital marketers, we’re all salespeople.